ontolex/morph/draft.md

 The morphology module aims at fulfilling two modelling purposes:

 1. Stating elements that are involved in the decomposition of lexical entries and forms.
   - Morphological decomposition on the lexical entry level.
   >  scope: The kind of elements of which a lexical entry can consist should be as non-restrictive as possible.
 I.e. The decomposition of lexical entries encompass lexical entries, components, derivational affixes, inflectional affixes, stems, roots and zero morphs.
 However, a lexical entry can NEVER be composed of a form!

   - Morphological decomposition on the form level.

   > scope: Elements of which a form can consist include roots, stems, inflectional affixes and zero morphs.
-A form can NEVER be decomposed into lexical entries (including ontolex:Affix), components and forms.

-MP: should this be rephrased?
-Now Morph is a subclass of ontolex:LexicalEntry, and Forms can actually be decomposed into Morphs, and also into Forms

 2. Enabling the representation of building patterns that are involved in the formation of lexical entries and forms.
   - Representation of decompositional building patterns for lexical entries.
   - Representation of decompositional building patterns for forms.

 A fine-grained description of phonological and morphophonological processes that are  involved in any kind of stem or word formation on the phoneme level is excluded and not representable with this Morphology Module.
 Only the elements  between the lexical entry and the morph levels will be covered.
 It is possible, however, that such information may be addressed in future OntoLex modules.